-The applicant has performed comparative analyses of data from field trials located at representative sites and environments in Argentina in 2004/2005 and Europe in 2007.
-With the exception of small intermittent variations and the insect resistance and herbicide tolerance conferred by the Cry1A.105, Cry2Ab2 and CP4 EPSPS proteins, the results showed no biologically relevant differences between maize stack MON 89034 x NK 603 and conventional control.
-Based on the assessment of available data, the VKM GMO Panel concludes that maize MON 89034 x NK 603 is compositionally, agronomical and phenotypically equivalent to its conventional counterpart, except for the new proteins.
+Comparative analyses of maize MON 89034 x MON 88017 and its conventional counterpart have been performed by the applicant during field trials located at representative sites and environments in USA during 2004, and in Europe in 2007.
+Several different conventional maize varieties were included in the field trials and used as references.
+With the exception of small variations, and the insect resistance and herbicide tolerance conferred by the Cry3Bb1, Cry1A105, Cry2Ab2, and CP4 EPSPS proteins, the results from these studies showed no biologically relevant differences between the maize stack MON 89034 x MON 88017 and its conventional counterpart.

+Based on the assessment of available data, the VKM GMO Panel concludes that maize MON 89034 x MON 88017 is compositionally, agronomically and phenotypically equivalent to its conventional counterpart, except for the new proteins.

-Food/feed Safety Assessment:
+Food and Feed Safety Assessment:

-A whole food feeding study on broilers has not indicated any adverse health effects of maize MON 89034 x NK 603, and shows that it is nutritionally equivalent to conventional maize varieties.
-The Cry1A.105, Cry2Ab2, and CP4 EPSPS proteins do not show sequence resemblance to other known toxins or IgE allergens, nor have they been reported to cause IgE mediated allergic reactions.
+A whole food feeding study performed on broilers indicates no adverse health effects of maize MON 89034 x MON 88017, and shows that it is nutritionally equivalent to conventional maize varieties.
+The Cry1A.105, Cry2Ab2, Cry3Bb1 and CP4 EPSPS proteins do not show relevant sequence resemblance to other known toxins or IgE-allergens, nor have they been reported to cause IgE-mediated allergic reactions.
 However, some studies have indicated a potential role of Cry-proteins as adjuvants in allergic reactions.

-Based on current knowledge, the VKM GMO Panel concludes that maize MON 89034 x NK 603 is nutritionally equivalent to conventional maize varieties.
-It is unlikely that the Cry1A.105, Cry2Ab2, and CP4 EPSPS proteins will cause toxic or IgE-mediated allergic reactions to food or feed based on maize MON 89034 x NK 603 compared to conventional maize.
+Based on current knowledge, the VKM GMO Panel concludes that maize MON 89034 x MON 88017 is nutritionally equivalent to conventional maize varieties.
+It is unlikely that the Cry1A.105, Cry2Ab2, Cry3Bb1 and CP4 EPSPS proteins will cause toxic or IgE-mediated allergic reactions to food or feed derived from maize MON 89034 x MON 88017 compared to conventional maize.